asbillings07/ng-redux-connect/README.md

 First, you will need to setup your redux store.
 Then, in a new file import your createStore or configureStore

+reduxConnector provides your component with a redux Provider you will only need to provide the store.

 Finally, import reduxConnector as show below:
 ```